 - 3 tablespoons low sodium soy sauce or tamari

 - ½ cup edamame (we used frozen shelled, which is easiest if you can find it)

 - 1 avocado

-- Make the rice, according to the package instructions (or in a rice cooker).
-Brown rice takes around 45 minutes to make.
+- Make the rice, according to the package instructions or in a rice cooker (brown rice takes around 45 minutes total).

-- Toast the sesame seeds: Over low heat in a dry skillet, toast the sesame seeds for several minutes, stirring frequently and watching closely, until lightly browned.
+- Over low heat in a dry skillet, toast 2 tablespoons sesame seeds for several minutes, stirring frequently and watching closely, until lightly browned.

-- Make the dressing: In a small bowl or canning jar, add ¾ cup fresh orange juice, 3 tablespoons soy sauce, 3 tablespoons white wine vinegar and 3 tablespoons sesame oil.
+- In a small bowl or canning jar, add ¾ cup fresh orange juice, 3 tablespoons soy sauce, 3 tablespoons white wine vinegar and 3 tablespoons sesame oil.
 Whisk vigorously to combine (or if in a jar, shake vigorously).
 Set aside.

-- Slice the nori paper into thin shreds (it is a little tough, but do your best to make thin ribbons - they don't have to be perfect).
+- Slice the nori paper into thin shreds (it is a little tough, but do your best to make thin ribbons).

 - Prepare the edamame according to the package instructions (if fresh, place shelled edamame in boiling water for a few minutes until bright green).